 The Williamsport MPO adopted a major update to the WATS Long Range Transportation Plan on December 17, 2018 in fulfillment of federal requirements.
 The MPO recognizes the strong relationship of transportation planning to land use planning, environmental planning, economic planning and overall comprehensive planning and has begun to address new federal transportation performance measures.
 In general, terms, the Long Range Plan delineates how the available and projected transportation funds will be spent in Lycoming County over a 20-year period.
 A staged transportation project listing is included along with estimated costs, funding sources and timeframes to undertake each project phase.
 The plan is fiscally constrained in that project costs do not exceed present and future funding levels reasonably expected to be received during the plan's timeframe.
 The plan addresses federal requirements to adjust project cost estimates to reflect the Year of Expenditure inflation factors in accordance with PennDOT issued guidance.
-The Long Range Plan also outlines the MPOs "vision" of the future transportation system; describes all existing modes of transportation such as highways, bridges, public transit, air service, rail service and bicycle and pedestrian facilities; addresses federal planning factors, and provides public policy statements by transportation mode.
-A well-established local public involvement process is in place to ensure sufficient opportunities for public input early and often during plan development.
-The plan also includes a full treatment of how WATS will study and address environmental justice concerns within the transportation planning and programming process.
-The next plan update is scheduled by the Williamsport MPO for adoption by December 31, 2023 and plan development will begin in 2022.
+The Long Range Plan also outlines the MPOs "vision" of fostering efficient mobility and access for people and goods throughout Lycoming County, promoting regional intermodal connectivity, ensuring efficient system performance and adequate preservation and promote the economic development and public safety as well as maintain the County's outstanding quality of life.